vekatze/neut/book/src/main-ideas.md

 [Section 2.3 (Exponentials in Action)](./exponentials-in-action.md) supplements the previous section, showing how concrete types in Neut are compiled into functions.

 [Section 2.4 (Noetic Optimization)](./noetic-optimization.md) provides a loophole to achieve better performance.
 Using this loophole, we can avoid certain unsatisfactory runtime behaviors caused by the "fair" translation.
 This section is about the *"cheat"* part of Neut's approach.

+[Section 2.4 (Allocation Canceling)](./allocation-canceling.md) explains how Neut utilizes its static feature to optimize away certain memory allocations.
+This can result in pretty big performance improvements.